|

 at which Pol Swings reported that several lines

 near 4000 Å could not be matched with known spectra.
-Herzberg and

-Edward Teller noted the similarity to the
+noted the similarity of these lines to the isoelectronic

-BH and suggested that
+species BH and suggested that

 University of Saskatchewan confirmed the identification.

-Swings used the same spectra to
+Later, Swings used the same spectra

-determine that CH+ was also present in comets.
+to determine that CH+ was also present in comets.
 In 1987,

-Magain & Gillet reported the
+Magain & Gillet reported the detection of

-detection of CH+ in the
+CH+ in the Large Magellanic Cloud.

-detected with rotational spectroscopy by
+CH+ has also been detected with rotational spectroscopy by

 Cernicharo et al.